Geneva Bible

-The Geneva Bible, sometimes known by the sobriquet Breeches Bible, is one of the most historically significant translations of the Bible into English, preceding the Douay Rheims Bible by 22 years, and the King James Version by 51 years.
-It was the primary Bible of 16th-century English Protestantism and was used by William Shakespeare, Oliver Cromwell, John Knox, John Donne and others.
+The Geneva Bible, sometimes known by the sobriquet Breeches Bible, is an early modern English Protestant Bible translation.
+It is one of the most historically significant translations of the Bible into English, preceding the Douay Rheims Bible by 22 years, and the King James Version by 51 years.

+It was the first complete English version to be translated entirely from the original languages and the first English bible to be printed in Roman type for ease of reading.
+It became the primary Bible of late 16th-century English Protestantism and was used by William Shakespeare, Oliver Cromwell, John Knox, John Donne and others.
 It was one of the Bibles taken to America on the Mayflower (Pilgrim Hall Museum has collected several Bibles of Mayflower passengers), and its frontispiece inspired Benjamin Franklin's design for the first Great Seal of the United States.

 The Geneva Bible was used by many English Dissenters, and it was still respected by Oliver Cromwell's soldiers at the time of the English Civil War, in the booklet The Souldiers Pocket Bible.

 Because the language of the Geneva Bible was more forceful and vigorous, most readers strongly preferred this version to the Great Bible.
 In the words of Cleland Boyd McAfee, "it drove the Great Bible off the field by sheer power of excellence".